Fthree/SEngine/README.md

 #THANKS!

+#Special thanks to
+  -Mateusz Belicki : https://github.com/mbelicki for fixing some of the Unix problems!

 #Disclaimer

 I am not an expert, my code shows this.
 I'll try to improve wherever I can, but please be aware.